kssfilo/recipe-js/README.md

 //% is wildcard, regex is ok like '(.*)\.html','$1.md'
 ```

-like GNU make. recipe-js has inference Rules. you can decrare .R() which have wildcard (%) or regex.
+like GNU make. recipe-js have inference Rules. you can declare .R() which have wildcard (%) or regex.

 ### File IO(auto load/save)